svaksha/Julia.jl/Programming-Paradigms.md

 + [PatternDispatch.jl](https://github.com/toivoh/PatternDispatch.jl) :: Method dispatch based on pattern matching for Julia.

 ### Grammatical Evolution
++ [Evolution.jl](https://github.com/xenon-/Evolution.jl) :: Evolutionary Computation in Julia.
-+ [GrammaticalEvolution](https://github.com/abeschneider/GrammaticalEvolution) :: package for Julia, an evolutionary technique that is similar to Genetic Programming (GP).
++ [GrammaticalEvolution](https://github.com/abeschneider/GrammaticalEvolution) :: An evolutionary technique that is similar to Genetic Programming (GP).
 However, unlike GP, it doesn't suffer the same problems with fixing damaged trees.
 Instead, it uses a grammar that is combined with a genome of integers.
 The genome is used to select which branch to follow for or-rules.

 ### Macros
 + [RegexVar.jl](https://github.com/o-jasper/RegexVar.jl) :: A macro to fill variables straight from the string.